-Marketing being a large term, is often misunderstood and there are pretty strong reasons that it gives rise to such misunderstandings.
+Marketing is an often misunderstood term and there are pretty strong reasons that it gives rise to such misunderstandings.
 Several times people confuse selling and marketing for synonymous terms.
-However, the two are distinct and understanding the difference between the two helps clarify some of the biggest confusions.
-Marketing, as Kotler states is a large term that involves nearly everything from product conception to the customer service including manufacturing and advertising.
-However, if people confuse sales and marketing then they must know that marketing is not just about pushing sales or about disposing everything that a company makes – bad or good.
+However, the two are distinct from each other and understanding the difference helps clarify some of the biggest confusions.
+Marketing, as Kotler states, is a larger term that involves nearly everything from product conception to customer service, manufacturing and advertising.
+However, people often confuse sales and marketing.
+They must know that marketing is not just about pushing sales or about disposing everything that a company makes – bad or good.
 Marketing achieves some larger purposes too.
 The definition of marketing AMA has approved is “Marketing is the activity, set of institutions, and processes for creating, communicating, delivering, and exchanging offerings that have value for customers, clients, partners, and society at large”.
 Value is a key term used in the context of marketing that helps us build a better understanding of the purpose behind marketing.
-Marketing, as the above definition implies is about creating communicating, delivering and exchanging value and not just about exchanging or selling.
+Marketing, as the above definition implies is about creating, communicating, delivering and exchanging value and not just about exchanging or selling.

 Need for Collaboration Between Marketing and Sales